Yey007/FastMatrices/README.md

 # Contributing
 If you want to contribute to this, there aren't many guidelines really.
 If you want to add a feature, just open an issue, fork the repo, and start working.
 Open a PR when you want to.
 Just try to stay clean with your code, write some tests/update the existing ones when you're done if necessary, and don't go over 100 characters per line.
-If you're ever confused, by some shitty code I wrote, don't ask because I probably don't know either (Jk you can ask any time).
+If you're ever confused by some shitty code I wrote, don't ask because I probably don't know either (Jk you can ask any time).
 Thanks for reading!